16 Travel Toys and Games Kids Love

 Games on the Go

-• Also from Blue Orange, Niya (above) is a card-based strategy game set in Imperial Japan.
-We didn’t get to try it, but it looks interesting and very portable. ($13; 8+)
+• Also from Blue Orange, Niya is a card-based strategy game set in Imperial Japan.
+We didn’t get to try it, but it looks interesting and very portable. (age: 8+)

 Beach, Sand & Pool Play

-• Crafty music lovers will love decorating these Alex Bling headphones and then listening to their favorite pop songs on them. ($31, 7+)
+• Crafty music lovers will love decorating these Alex Bling headphones and then listening to their favorite pop songs on them. (age: 8+)

 • Two takes on sticker play: Reusable Sticker Totes from Peaceable Kingdom are a classic go-to toy for travel.
-Ne packs include New York City and ninja themes. ($8•$10; 3+).
+Gender-neutral packs include Zoo and grown-up “jobs” themes. (age: 3+).

 • It’s hard to find craft kits that travel for older kids and tweens.
-So we look forward to this spring’s launch of Alex’s Ultimate friendship bracelet Party ($33; 8+), which has everything you need for 30 bracelets and doesn’t need scissors.
-An alternative is Creativity for Kids’ Lots of Knots, a more versatile but also more challenging kit.
-(It includes scissors the TSA might or might not like.) ($20; 8+)
+So we look forward to this spring’s launch of Alex’s Friends Forever Bracelet kid (age: 8+), which has everything you need for 30 bracelets and doesn’t need scissors.

-• Alex also has three new knitting & crochet kits that just might get your kids to put down their electronics.
-Hip to Be Square Crochet, Fuzzy Wuzzy Knitting, and Knit & Wear include everything you need to make hats, scarves and bags on the go.
-(And the TSA says knitting needles are OK in your carry-on.)
-(9+, $27)
+• Alex also has a knitting kits that just might get your kids to put down their electronics.
+It includes plastic knitting needles, yarn and ideas and instructions for several projects..
+(The TSA says some knitting needles are OK in your carry-on.) (age 9+)